 In 2013, Google made a mistake.
 It shut down Google Reader, which was an RSS Reader that was easy enough for anyone to use.
 Those of us sophisticated users of RSS were told to go elsewhere.
 Many of us went to Feedly.
 It felt like everyone else went to Facebook and Twitter.

 Google’s killing off Reader was a gift to the other tech giants.
 Instead of getting new content by subscribing to RSS Feeds of sites discovered in Google Search, people went to social media sites.
 Then Google tried and failed with their own attempt to create a social media platform (Google Plus).

 The problems with social media sites are clear today.
 Privacy, security, filtering, and censoring.
 We need to bring excitement and support back for the independent web.
 Google is the one entity that I think could make it happen and they have nothing to lose and everything to gain.

 #1 Get Back into the RSS Business

-That could mean an acquisition of Feedly or bringing back Google Reader.
-It also means educating both the users and creators on the web what RSS is and how to use it.
+That could mean acquiring Feedly or bringing back Google Reader.
+It also means educating both the users and creators on the web about what RSS is and how to use it.

 #2 Code a New Blogging Platform